codio/knowledge/source/instructors/setupcourses/assessments/fill-in-blanks.rst

 .. meta::
-   :description: Fill in the Blanks
+   :description: Fill in the blanks questions can use either free text or offer options to be chosen from a drop-down list.

 .. _fill-in-blanks: